cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/setup/program-summary-communications.md

 Send survey invites and reminders between the times that you select.
 Your organization's default time zone is selected in [General Settings](manage-general-settings.md#company-information).
 If your organization chooses to [send emails based on users' time zones](time-zones.md), the text in this setting reflects that.

 > [!IMPORTANT]
 > Viva Glint can successfully process 10,000 - 15,000 surveys and email invites per hour.
 Factor in these processing limitations and the number of employees in your distribution list when selecting a delivery window.
+>
+> For example, if your organization plans to send invites to 100,000 employees, extend your delivery window to ten hours to allow all emails to deliver on the survey start day.
+>
+> For very large organizations and distribution lists (more than 250,000 employees), some emails may be pushed to the following day.

 ## Email Settings